noise64/golem-ts-multi/README.md

 After this, using the `build` command is enough, unless there are changes in the RPC dependencies, in that case `updateRpcStubs` is needed again.

-Note that multiple commands can be used in one invocation (if the do not have parameters), e.g.:
+Note that multiple commands can be used in one invocation (if they do not have parameters), e.g.:

 ```shell
 npm run updateRpcStubs build